mjbaga/wordpress-old-hb/readme.md

 # Code Structure
 All the functionalities are created in plugins and are used in themes via widgets or shortcodes.

+# Disclaimer
+This project is for reference purposes only.

 ### Plugins
 All the plugins follow the following structure:-
 - assets: FE assets copied from prototype.
 Have to be copied manually.